 Over the centuries, the Chinese language has undergone great change.
 Knowing the origin and evolution of the characters can help learners understand its formation.
 For example, the phonetic-compound for “cargo” or “goods” uses the character for “shell” as the semantic element because shells were a form of currency in ancient China.

-Agape School of Education (ASE) is special because we ensure that our classes are small to maximise teacher-student interaction.
+Agape School of Education (ASOE) is special because we ensure that our classes are small to maximise teacher-student interaction.
 Our mix of native and non-native teachers learn from each other to better help students.
-ASE’s unique curriculum includes regular revisions and testing to ensure students truly understand the concepts and to enhance their learning experience.
+ASOE’s unique curriculum includes regular revisions and testing to ensure students truly understand the concepts and to enhance their learning experience.
 Find available courses here.